Kandam Becha Kottu

 Kandam Becha Kottu is a 1961 Indian Malayalam-language drama film directed and produced by T. R. Sundaram under the banner of Modern Theatres.
 It stars Thikkurissy Sukumaran Nair and Prem Nawas in the lead roles, along with T. S. Muthaiah, Aranmula Ponnamma and Ambika Sukumaran in supporting roles.
 The film deals with the negative effects of the dowry system in India through customs of the Muslim community.

 Kandam Becha Kottu was based on a popular novel by T. Muhammad Yusuf.
 Sundaram had earlier produced and directed Malayalam cinema's first talkie Balan (1938).
 The film was initially planned to be K. S. Sethumadhavan's directorial debut.
 However, when Sundaram decided to shoot the film in colour, which would be much more expensive than planned, he decided to direct the film himself.
 The screenplay of the film was written by K. T. Muhammed in the Kozhikodan dialect.
 The film's music was composed by M. S. Baburaj, while the cinematography was done by T. Sundarababu.

-Kandam Becha Kottu was released on 24 August 1961 to high expectations.
-The film was the first colour film and Eastmancolor film in Malayalam.
+Kandam Becha Kottu was released on 24 August 1961 to high expectations, being the first colour film and Eastmancolor film in Malayalam.
 The film was a huge box office success, running for weeks in packed theatres.
 The film received the Certificate of Merit for Second Best Feature Film in Malayalam at the 9th National Film Awards.